alexeimoisseev/gulp-angular-boilerplate/README.md

-Yet another boilerplate for angular
+Yet another boilerplate for angular with bower and gulp.